 Moment of Surrender – Reflection on John 15:26-16:4a

 As a teenager, I came close to stumbling into spiritual gluttony, nearly reducing Spirit, Christ, and Father to the point of separation.
-Fortunately, I realized this was a disruption of an integrated life.
-I now wear a Trinity Cross as a reminder that I must testify to the impossibilities only faith can explain.
-Believing and knowing Trinity’s presence causes positive and negative side effects, especially if we place ourselves in a ministerial role.
-One tough one is that the “other side” constantly tries to destroy our continuous moment of surrender and immersion into Trinity’s unconditional love.
-On the other hand, there is glorious peace and comfort, and we can physically and spiritually share what we receive from God.
+Fortunately, I realized the charismatic group I was in disrupted my attempt at a faith-filled, integrated life.
+For instance, focusing on speaking in tongues misses all the other, more essential gifts that Saint Paul describes.
+That experience led me, for some time, to only concentrate on Jesus.
+Decades ago, when deep prayer came into my life, I realized that a more inclusive believing and knowing of the Trinity’s presence is a more rounded faith approach.
+Working on knowing the Father through Jesus helps us understand the mingling of our human and divine natures, especially if we place ourselves in ministerial roles.
+It is difficult, as the “other side” constantly tries to destroy our continuous moment of surrender and immersion into Trinity’s unconditional love.
+On the other hand, as we learn to process and avoid distractions, there is glorious peace and comfort, and we can physically and spiritually share what we receive from God.

 The Exhortation to the Apostles by James Tissot (image of painting at full resolution).